dhanvantibhavsar/RiscV/VSD_Camera_Interfacing/Readme.md

 1. Comment line no 11 and Uncomment line no. 10 in [SendUartImageBitNet.cpp](./src/SendUartImageBitNet.cpp) file and define DisplayMode = 1 \
 this will send image in 28x28 to be used for prediction
 2. Select Correct Port to which the board is connected
-3. Build and upload the code to Arduino
+3. Build and upload the code to VSD Squadron Mini Board
 4. Push Button to capture and send image Data
 5. Verify Data being Sent over UART using RealTerm
 ![UART Data Visualization using RealTerm](../images/realterm_data_visualization.jpeg)